Breastmilk is Best

 nutrients.
 It is also gentle on your baby's developing stomach, intestines, and other body systems.
 It

-is recommended that you breastfeed until your baby is 6 months old, then breastfeed
+is recommended that you breastfeed at least until your baby is 6 months old, then

 Benefits of breastmilk

-You may know some of the reasons that breastfeeding is best for your baby.
-Here are
+Here are some of the reasons that breastfeeding is best for your baby.

 Compared with formula, the nutrients in breastmilk are better absorbed and used by